Alfresco/docs-alfresco/content-services/latest/admin/cluster.md

             string_value =[LEGACY CLUSTER NAME])
     ```

-    Make sure to replace the values within the square brackets, in the context of the current example the prepared statement would look like this:
+    Replace the values within the square brackets, in the context of the current example the prepared statement would look like this:

     ```SQL
     UPDATE